-The report was prepared under the supervision of Daniel Sherman, an Associate of the Society of overall appropriateness of the analysis, assumptions and results.
+While the actuary believes that the assumptions are reasonable for financial reporting purposes, it overall appropriateness of the analysis, assumptions and results.
 Daniel Sherman is deemed to meet the General Qualification Standard and the basic education and experience requirement in the pension area.
 Based on over twenty years of performing FAS 106 valuations of similar complexity, Mr.